 Depending on my mood, I will either make pitas myself using this recipe, or just buy them.
 Don’t want any bread in your life?
 Eat these with potatoes, fried with lemon and thyme.
 Also traditional, and what you got if you ordered the “souvlaki platter.”

-Making this dish is pretty straightforward, but you do need to remember one thing: Your grill or flattop or frying pan or whatever needs to be really damn hot.
+Making this souvlaki recipe is pretty straightforward, but you do need to remember one thing: Your grill or flattop or frying pan or whatever needs to be really hot.
 The reason is because the meat is in small pieces so it needs to cook fast in order to not dry out.
 Blasting it with the grill cover open will get you there pretty well.

 But keep an eye on your venison, as it can go from rare to medium to “aw crap I wrecked it” in about 2 minutes.